Tropical storms Marco, Laura near Gulf, expected to strengthen into hurricanes

 Laura was moving northwest at about 16 mph with maximum sustained winds of about 51 to 63 mph Sunday morning and was expected to intensify into a hurricane Tuesday morning and make landfall in the same general area as Marco by Wednesday evening.

-Still, “it’s entirely possible that the volatile shifts seen in the models could continue" an the storms could change course, the hurricane center said.
+Still, “it’s entirely possible that the volatile shifts seen in the models could continue" and the storms could change course, the hurricane center said.